formulahendry/node-red-contrib-cognitive-services/README.md

 node-red-contrib-cognitive-services
 ===================================

-Node-RED Nodes for Microsoft Cognitive Services APIs
+Node-RED nodes for Microsoft Cognitive Services APIs

 Microsoft Cognitive Services are Cognitive APIs on Azure.
 Currently this npm package supports the following APIs.